pteroctopus/fuzzmux.tmux/README.md

 Press `prefix` + <kbd>w</kbd> to open the window switcher:

 ```
-@0 #0  nvim      panes:3  zsh,nvim,zsh  *
+* @main #0  nvim      panes:3  zsh,nvim,zsh
-@0 #1  server    panes:1  node
+  @main #1  server    panes:1  node
-@1 #0  database  panes:2  psql,zsh
+  @test #0  database  panes:2  psql,zsh
 ```

-The `*` indicates the currently active window.
+The `*` in the first column indicates the currently active window in the current attached session.
 With preview enabled, the preview window shows the content of the active pane in the selected window.

 ### Pane Switcher

 Press `prefix` + <kbd>p</kbd> to open the pane switcher.
 You'll see a list like:

 ```
-@0 #0 %0  zsh      title1    ~/Development/project       ~/Development/project/README.md
+* @main #0 %0  zsh   title1  ~/Development/project  → README.md
-@0 #0 %1  nvim     title2    ~/Development/project       ~/Development/project/main.go
+  @main #0 %1  nvim  title2  ~/Development/project  → main.go
-@1 #2 %0  zsh      title3    ~/Development/other         ~/Development/other/config.yml
+  @test #2 %0  zsh   title3  ~/Development/other
 ```

-The list shows: session, window, pane, command, title, current path, and current Neovim file (if fuzzmux.nvim is installed).
+The `*` in the first column indicates the currently active pane in the current window.
+The list shows: marker, session, window, pane, command, title, current path, and current Neovim file (if fuzzmux.nvim is installed).
 With preview enabled, the preview shows pane content (last lines for shells, first lines for other commands).

 - Type to fuzzy search
 - Use arrow keys to navigate